metno/emep-ctm/Subrun.rst

 Setting the input parameters
 ============================

-In this chapter we provide detailed information on how to set the parameters of the regional EMEP/MSC-W model.
+In this chapter we provide detailed information on how to configure the parameters of the regional EMEP/MSC-W model.

-In general the parameters and pathes to the input files are all set in the configuration file ``config_emep.nml`` (a fortran namelist).
+In general the parameters and pathes to the input files can all be set in the configuration file ``config_emep.nml`` (a fortran namelist).

 ``config_emep.nml``
 -------------------

-The model has a namelist system.
-It is possible to set different constants and flags for running the model.
-The constants and flags themselves are defined in ``Config_module.f90``, while they are set in the namelist file under ``ModelConstants_config`` parameter.
-Some of these are briefly explained in :numref:`ch-inputfiles`.
-Model gets information about running for special cases from this file.
-The datasets provided are for the EMEP grid EECCA.
+The default parameter, constants and flags are defined in ``Config_module.f90``, and they can be overwritten by ``config_emep.nml`` settings.

-The different parameters for the model run are set in the ``config_emep.nml`` file.
-In the very beginning of this, the section ``INPUT_PARA`` has all these variables including the link to the meteorology data.
-The trendyear can be set to change the boundary emissions for earlier and future years, see the modules ``BoundaryConditions_ml.f90`` to understand better what the trendyear setting does.
-The default setting is the meteorological year you are running for, in this case 2015.
-The runlabel1 option sets the name of the different output NetCDF files, see :numref:`ch-output`.
-The ``startdate`` and ``enddate`` parameters are set for the time period you want the model to run (YYYY,MM,DD), and you need meteorology data for the period, as shown below:
+Here is an example of content:

 .. code-block:: text
   :name: config-emep